 A stakeholder meeting was held on 30 January 2013 in order to inform all interested parties about this mandate.
-The meeting was opened to participants from all EU Member States representing research groups, FBOs licensed to own premises to slaughter animals, animal welfare officers employed by the FBO, auditing companies, the European Commission, Member State Competent Authorities, members of EFSA's Stakeholders Consultative Platform and non-governmental organisations (NGOs) with proven experience in the field of humane slaughter.
-The meeting was an opportunity for the experts to exchange experience and information on the animal-based indicators most commonly used to check unconsciousness and death in bovines, during slaughter with or without stunning.
-More than 100 experts or persons claiming to be experts associated with the slaughter of animals (not restricted to bovines) participated in the meeting.
+The meeting was opened to participants from all EU Member States representing research groups, FBO licensed to own premises to slaughter animals, animal welfare officers employed by the FBOs, auditing companies, the European Commission, Member State Competent Authorities, members of EFSA's Stakeholders Consultative Platform and non-governmental organisations (NGOs) with proven experience in the field of humane slaughter.
+The meeting was an opportunity for the experts to exchange experience and information on the animal-based indicators most commonly used to check unconsciousness and death in sheep and goats, during slaughter with or without stunning.
+More than 100 experts or persons claiming to be experts associated with the slaughter of animals participated in the meeting.
 Traditionally, animal welfare monitoring in slaughterhouses involves checking for unconsciousness or death, following the application of a stunning method.
 Therefore, a questionnaire on the use of animal-based indicators to check for the state of consciousness and unconsciousness or life and death at slaughter was distributed to all participants.
-The questionnaire asked about (i) the indicators that are mostly used and their use in combination; (ii) the timing of the assessment of unconsciousness and death based on such indicators; (iii) problems encountered during the assessment (feasibility of the indicators); and (iv) the respondent's opinion of the reliability of the indicators.
-The participants were also asked to suggest names of experts with practical knowledge in the field of slaughter to be contacted for the subsequent online survey (section 2.2.3).
+The questionnaire asked about (i) the indicators that are mostly used and their use in combinations; (ii) the timing of the assessment of unconsciousness and death based on such indicators; (iii) the problems encountered during the assessment (feasibility of the indicators); and (iv) the reliability of the indicators based on their opinion.
+The participants were also asked to suggest names of experts with practical knowledge in the field of slaughter to be contacted for the following online survey (section 2.2.3).